dkress59/wordpress-api-client/usage/extending-default-routes.md

 # Extending Default Routes

-WordPress plugins, such as [Advanced Custom Fields](https://www.advancedcustomfields.com/), can extend/modify the WP-API's response of default obects (WPPage, WPPost, …), which of course needs to be reflected in the API client's responses.
+WordPress plugins, such as [Advanced Custom Fields](https://www.advancedcustomfields.com/), can extend/modify the WP-API's response of default objects (WPPage, WPPost, …), which of course needs to be reflected in the API client's responses.
 If you are using TypeScript, the default methods can be extended with your custom typing.